Shriyanshu1/Google-Summer-of-Code-DemoGameProject-2021/README.md

 ![alt text](https://github.com/Shriyanshu1/DemoGameProject-2021/blob/main/Image/Banner.png)

-The Awesome Demo Game Project of International Catrobat Association required me to build a fully-fledged on the award winning app 'Pocket Code' (both available on IOS and Android).
-I had to submit a proposal with the game idea which was meant to be developed on Pocket Code app.
-I designed a rough model of my game idea which included some of the self-made game arts, audio files and a story.
-Luckily, This summer I got the chance to be a part of the International Catrobat Association and to create an Awesome Demo game within the whole Google Summer of Code period.
+The Awesome Demo Game Project of the International Catrobat Association required me to build a fully-fledged on  award-winning app 'Pocket Code' (available both on IOS and Android).
+I had to submit a proposal with the game idea which was meant to be developed on the Pocket Code app.
+I designed a rough model of my game idea which included some of the self-made game arts, audio files, and a story.
+Luckily, this summer I got the chance to be a part of the International Catrobat Association and to create an Awesome Demo game within the whole Google Summer of Code period.
 The game is called 'Sisters of the Faldroid' which has a self-made interesting story converted into a game using the Pocket Code app.
-The game clearly shows the potential of the app and visualizes its working.
-I am responsible for all the game design code, graphical assets and some of the music pieces.
+The game clearly shows the potential of the app and visualizes its work.
+I am responsible for all the game design code, graphical assets, and some of the music pieces.
 The assets can be found here in this repository.

 ### My planning for the Summer